The Contract Class

 Public Methods

-Public methods can be categorized in three types: init
+Public methods can be categorized in three types: init methods, view methods, and call methods.

 - Init Methods: They define how to initialize the state of the contract.